Shipping Pre-registered Keys

 5. Click Create.

-1. In the Okta Admin console, open Workflows, select Flows and open the Create shipment trigger - MFA Initiated workflow.
+1. In the Okta Admin console, open Workflows, select Flows and open the Create shipment trigger - Group add workflow.

 3. Update the fields as described below using input values provided by Yubico during onboarding of your organization.
-Note that the product_id is “1” for key model YubiKey 5 NFC and “29” for key model YubiKey 5C NFC.
+Note that in this example, the product_id is “1” for key model YubiKey 5 NFC and “29” for key model YubiKey 5C NFC.
 For more information, see Product and Inventory Identifiers.

 1. If product_id (for YubiKey 5 NFC): Your Customization ID.